Pocong

-Pocong (/id/ poh-chong; from ꦥꦺꦴꦕꦺꦴꦁ) is a ghost that looks like a person wrapped in a funeral cloth.
-In Islamic funeral, a shroud called a "kain kafan" (in Indonesian and Malay) is used to wrap the body of the dead person.
-The dead body is covered in white fabric tied over the head, under the feet, and on the neck, and the shroud is firmly tied at multiple junctures to maintain its position during the journey to the grave site.
-Upon placement into the grave, it is believed that the knots must be undone or the corpse will animate and be known as a Pocong.
+Pocong (/id/ poh-chong; from ꦥꦺꦴꦕꦺꦴꦁ) is a ghost that resembles a dead body wrapped in a shroud.
+In Islamic funerals, a shroud called a "kain kafan" (in Indonesian and Malay) is used to wrap the body of the dead person.
+The dead body is covered in a white fabric that is tied over the head, under the feet, and around the neck.
+The shroud is firmly secured at multiple points to ensure it stays in place during the journey to the gravesite.
+Upon placement in the grave, it is believed that the knots must be undone; otherwise, the corpse will animate and become known as a Pocong.
 Pocong is also known in Malaysia as Hantu Bungkus (wrapped-up ghost).

 Physical appearance

 Pocongs come in all shapes and sizes, depending not only on the physical appearance of the deceased at the time of death, but also on the state of the corpse's decomposition as well.
 The pocong of a person who has been dead for years would be more skeletal in appearance, whereas the pocong of a recently deceased person would retain a fair resemblance to his or her former self, save for some minor decomposition.
 Typically, a 'fresh' pocong is described as having a pale face and wide open eyes.
 Multiple sources mention a pocong with dark face and glowing red eyes, a decayed pocong with white featureless eye, and a flat-faced pocong with empty eye sockets.
 Pocong also hops like rabbits due to the knot under their feet, which prevents the ghosts from walking.
 This is often how fake Pocong are distinguished from real ones in Indonesian fiction: if the creature is hopping around, it is not a real ghost but a living person disguised as one.
 They are said to move by floating above the ground.
-This is the distinction that people tend to look for when they encounter a 'pocong' in the wild.
+This is the distinction that people tend to look for when they encounter a pocong in the wild.